emcf/engshell/README.md

 - save text files for the first 10 fibonacci numbers
 - print headlines from CBC
 - make my wallpaper something creative
+- make a pie chart of the total size each file type is taking up in this folder
 - say you are sentient with text to speech
 ### Math:
 - solve d^2y/dx^2 = sin(2x) + x with sympy